dotnet/docs/docs/azure/migration/choose.md

 # Choose the right Azure hosting option

-This document provides multiple considerations and comparisons between the multiple choices you have in Azure when migrating your existing .NET Framework applications from on-premises to Azure.
+This article provides considerations and comparisons between the multiple choices you have in Azure when migrating your existing .NET Framework applications from on-premises to Azure.

 The fundamental areas to consider when migrating existing .NET applications to Azure are: